personal growth and travel blog on my canvas homepage banner image

 My Top Travel Writing Secrets I Probably Shouldn’t Share

-I have been writing about travel for two years now four years now (update 2022).
+I have been writing about travel for two years now eight years now (update 2025).
 When I started this blog, I wrote about personal growth and life inspiration.
-But because I travel constantly and I relish writing about nature, people, and experiences, I began writing travel articles on On My Canvas.
-(I’m an itinerant writer now.)
+Because I travel constantly and relish writing about nature, people, and experiences, I began writing travel articles on On My Canvas.
+Now I’m an itinerant writer.
+(Some people also call me nomadic, though I think nomads lived in a primitive way and not with the current facilities of internet, maps, and transport.)

 When I first ventured into travel writing, I panicked every time I put down my solo excursion tales and travel guides.
 I didn’t know how to write about traveling.
 I didn’t have the right tools.
 I remember telling my partner it would be a long time before I write good, relatable travel stories readers will enjoy. (my ideas about good writing.)